xutocode02/christmas-wordle/README.md

 ## What This Is:

 Last year, I decided to surprise my girlfriend with a trip to Paris over New Year's.
 I wanted to make the surprise a surprise, and therefore
 I coded this classic wordle app that reveals the destination (PARIS).
+This is also the reason why it includes some stickers and inside jokes (the super personal ones I deleted from this project of course).

 Example screenshots of the app can be found in the screenshots folder!